lolski/grakn-twitter-example/README.md

 ### Insert A User

 In addition to the tweet, we also want to store who posted the tweet.
-A semantic we need to enforce is to insert a particular the user only once, i.e., it doesn't make sense to store the same user twice.
+A semantic we need to enforce is to insert a particular user only once, i.e., it doesn't make sense to store the same user twice.

 Therefore, let's add a method for checking whether we've previously stored a particular user.
 We will be using Java 8's `Optional<T>`, where we return the `Entity` object of that user only if it exists in the knowledge graph.
 Otherwise, an `Optional.empty()` will be returned.